mikolajczukpiotr/HexOcean-task/README.md

 # HexOcean-task

 This is a simple React application that allows users to create a form for adding new dishes with various fields based on dish type and submit them to an API.
+Additionally, the project has added data-testid attributes to the form elements to facilitate testing.
+It is prepared for connecting tests to ensure the reliability and correctness of the application.

 ## Installation